 About the College

 The College of Arts and Sciences is the largest and oldest academic division.
 Not only is the college the foundation for Scranton’s liberal arts programs, it also includes our renowned science and technology programs.
-Programs are designed for students to excel in their chosen careers and in pursuing education after graduation.
 The college is responsible for nearly all courses included in the General Education program, taken by all University students.
 This curriculum provides a foundation for learning in the Jesuit tradition that serves students throughout their life.

 In addition to hosting special arts and culture programs that provide lectures, concerts, exhibits and theatre performances, The University of Scranton offers minors in Art History, Music History and Studio Art.
 Each discipline aims to develop a student’s creative expression, to prompt aesthetic appreciation, to develop critical thinking and to deepen understanding of the impulse to create with sound and image.